How can augmented reality and video surveillance work together?

 When thought about in this way, our imaginations can run wild.

-In situations when operators are then directing first responders on the ground, the potential benefits in additional information being overlaid on the scene are clear.
-Some Axis cameras already include an orientation aid, which can overlay street names and compass points to live video footage to assist in providing accurate directions.
+In situations when operators are then directing first responders on the ground, there are clear benefits to having additional information overlaid on the scene.
+Some Axis cameras include an orientation aid, which can overlay street names and compass points to live video footage to assist in providing accurate directions.

-But when seconds can make a real difference, there could be many other useful pieces of information delivered through AR overlay.
+But when seconds can make a real difference, many other useful pieces of information can be delivered through AR overlay.
 Understanding the location of the closest defibrillator, for instance, and being able to direct people at the scene via live audio could be a life-saving enhancement.

-Helping first responders with the layouts of building, entrances and emergency exits, whether remotely from the operations room or locally via mobile devices, could hasten building evacuation or finding people trapped inside.
-Safely dispersing crowds from areas through the most effective routes might reduce the risk of incident escalation – again, this could be managed remotely from the control room with information overlaid on live video monitors, or locally when delivered on mobile devices.
+Helping first responders with the layouts of building, entrances and emergency exits, whether remotely from the operations room or locally via mobile devices, can hasten building evacuation or finding people trapped inside.
+Safely dispersing crowds from areas through the most effective routes can reduce the risk of incident escalation – again, this can be managed remotely from the control room with information overlaid on live video monitors, or locally when delivered on mobile devices.

 Beyond emergency services

-The use cases above provide some of the most compelling scenarios in which AR might have a significant positive impact on public safety, but examples in other sectors can also be imagined.
+The use cases above provide some of the most compelling scenarios in which AR could have a significant positive impact on public safety, but examples in other sectors are also coming to light.

-For example, personnel in an industrial plant could receive data from connected sensors throughout the site – video surveillance, but also temperature, air quality sensors and smoke detectors as examples – which would allow them to react to issues more rapidly, while also having a clear and live view of the scene.
+For example, personnel in an industrial plant can receive data from connected sensors throughout the site – video surveillance, but also temperature, air quality sensors and smoke detectors as examples – which can allow them to react to issues more rapidly, while also having a clear and live view of the scene.